 Other sources of support are listed below.
 You can contact them directly; or, if you would like some advice and direction about the best source of support, please contact ASDa.

-STCS (fee-based) The Short Term Consulting Service is run entirely by the graduate students of the Department of Statistics who have completed the course Stat 550, Techniques of Statistical Consulting.
-The aim of this service is to offer professional statistical assistance on short term (less than 15 hours). ubcstcs [at] gmail.com (Email STCS.)
+STCS (fee-based) The Short Term Consulting Service is run entirely by the graduate students of the Department of Statistics who have completed the course STAT 550, Techniques of Statistical Consulting.
+The aim of this service is to offer professional statistical assistance on short term (less than 15 hours).

 SOS (first hour free) The Statistical Opportunity for Students (SOS) program is designed to help graduate students formulate and understand the statistical issues involved in their research projects.
 The program is open to all UBC graduate students and is offered by ASDa.
 The SOS program is made possible through funding support from the Office of the Provost and Vice President, Research and International.
 Directions for submitting a request can be found on the SOS information page.

-STAT 450 (no charge) Statistics undergraduate students taking this case studies capstone course will analyze your data, provide a report, and present it in an end-of-semester poster session.
-The course is offered in the 2nd term of each year (January through April). headsec [at] stat.ubc.ca (subject: Information%20about%20submitting%20work%20for%20STAT%20450) (Email Statistics Department staff re: contributing a project to 450.)
+STAT 450/550 (no charge) Statistics undergraduate and graduate students taking this case studies capstone course will analyze your data, provide a report, and present it in an end-of-semester poster session.
+The course is offered in the 2nd term of each year (January through April).
+For information on this opportunity, see the Project Solicitation Announcement to see if your project will be suitable for Stat 450/550, and the sample project description for a better idea of the desired form for your project description. asda [at] stat.ubc.ca (subject: Information%20about%20submitting%20work%20for%20STAT%20450) (Email ASDa staff re: contributing a project to 450/550.)

 STAT 551 (no charge) Statistics graduate students taking this consulting practicum course offer free statistical advice.
 The course is offered in the fall semester of every academic year (September through December).
-Please read the August 2016 Project Solicitation Announcement to see if your project will be suitable for STAT 551, and the sample project description for a better idea of the desired form for your project description. headsec [at] stat.ubc.ca (subject: Information%20about%20submitting%20work%20for%20STAT%20551) (Email Statistics Department staff re: contributing a project to 551. )
+For information on this opportunity see the Project Solicitation Announcement to see if your project will be suitable for STAT 551, and the sample project description for a better idea of the desired form for your project description. asda [at] stat.ubc.ca (subject: Information%20about%20submitting%20work%20for%20STAT%20551) (Email ASDa staff re: contributing a project to 551. )

 Hiring an undergraduate or graduate student directly.
-You can hire a student by contacting ASDa or by emailing a job ad to the headsec [at] stat.ubc.ca (subject: Hiring%20a%20graduate%2Fundergraduate%20student%20) (Statistics Department staff.)
+You can hire a student by contacting ASDa or by emailing a job ad to the office [at] stat.ubc.ca (subject: Hiring%20a%20graduate%2Fundergraduate%20student%20) (Statistics office staff.)